 2. Establish a Marketing Budget

-The next step is to set a budget.
+The next step in your small business marketing plan is to set a budget.
 Setting a budget will help you determine which marketing tactics you can afford.
 For instance, advertising tends to be more expensive than content marketing, although it can be a faster way to generate leads in volume.
 If you have more money to devote to marketing, you may wish to devote more to advertising, while if you are on a shoestring budget, you may wish to use less expensive strategies such as blogging, developing your social media channels, and email marketing.

 As a rule of thumb, younger companies should aim to spend at least 2 to 5 percent of revenue on marketing to succeed, advises marketing consultancy Nuphoriq.
 For more established companies, the U.S. Small Business Administration recommends spending 7 to 8 percent of gross revenue on marketing (for those doing less than $5 million a year in sales with a net profit margin of 10 to 12 percent).
 As you continue to invest in your marketing, you may want to consider seeking expansion financing from a provider who specializes in small business loans and lines of credit.